Rooholla-KhorramBakht/dgm_franka/README.md

 ## Installation
 ### Using Docker (Recommended)
-The simplify the whole process, we have created a Dockerfile that can be used to create an isolcated container with all the required toolsets for running the DGM.
+The simplify the whole process, we have created a Dockerfile that can be used to create an isolated container with all the required tool sets for running the DGM.
 We have also included a code-server and jupyter notebook to simplify the development process.

 You can build your own image or you can pull our pregenerated image on Dockerhub: